-Do you think it is you have trapped nerve in your leg causing sciatica pain?
-Feeling confused with why you have pain going down your leg?
-Is it a severe leg pain?
-Maybe you have a trapped sciatic nerve creating sciatica pain down your leg.
+Do you think you have trapped a nerve in your leg?
+Are you feeling confused why you might have pain going down the back of your leg?
+Is it a severe either deep ache or stabbing pain?
+Do you might pinched a nerve causing your problem?

 Table of Contents